kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

 You can download the ZIP from [Releases](https://github.com/kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/releases) page, unzip it and open with your Katalon Studio.

-This project was developed with Katalon Studio version 5.10.1
+This project was originally developed using Katalon Studio version 5.10.1, was tested using 7.9.1 as well.

 This project proposes a solution to the issue discussed in the Katalon Forum:
 [How to highlight test object in each and every step](https://forum.katalon.com/t/how-to-highlight-test-object-in-each-and-every-step/17408)
 The originator asked:
 >I have created a keyword to highlight testobject.
 Please tell me how to call this keyword globally in such a way that it should highlight testobject of each step during test case execution

-He proposed a custom keyword implementation which give highlight to a specific HTML element on a page provided with a TestObject.

 ## Problem to solve

-The originator wrote:
+The originator of the post proposed a custom keyword implementation which give highlight to a specific HTML element on a page provided with a TestObject.
+He also wrote:

 >it should highlight testobject of each step during test case execution

-This implies that he do not like such code:
+I thought that he does not like such code:

 ```
 WebUI.openBrowser('')
 WebUI.navigateToUrl('https://katalon-demo-cura.herokuapp.com/')